-Dry bulk shipping refers to the movement of significant commodities carried in bulk: – the so-called major bulks (such as iron ore, coal, grain), together with ships carrying steel products (coils, plates, and rods), lumber or log, and other commodities classified as the minor bulks.
+Dry bulk shipping refers to the movement of significant commodities carried in bulk: – the so-called major bulks (such as iron ore, coal, and grain), together with ships carrying steel products (coils, plates, and rods), lumber or log, and other commodities classified as the minor bulks.

 Dry Bulk Transportation is commodity cargo that is transported unpackaged in large quantities.

-Economy of scale is the cost advantages that an enterprise obtains due to its scale of operation (typically measured by the amount of output produced), with cost per unit of output decreasing with increasing scale.
+The economy of scale is the cost advantage that an enterprise obtains due to its scale of operation (typically measured by the amount of output produced), with cost per unit of output decreasing with increasing scale.
 Economies of scale apply to a variety of organizational and business situations and at various levels, such as production, plant, or an entire enterprise.
 When average costs start falling as output increases, then economies of scale occur.
 Another source of scale economies is the possibility of purchasing inputs at a lower per-unit cost when they are purchased in large quantities.